-To that end, Howard works with C-suite executives, senior managers, and other thought leaders to communicate difficult issues to diverse stakeholders, Over the years, he has counseled – through his own firm and leading agencies – multinational clients in information and communication technologies, media, financial services, management consulting, health sciences, the environment, education, and research services.
+With 20+ years experience in digital systems, I work with C-suite executives, senior managers, and other decision makers to communicate complex issues and ideas to diverse stakeholders.
+During this time, I have counseled – through my own business and leading agencies – multinational clients in information and communication technologies, media, finance, management consulting, health sciences, energy, the environment, education, and market research services.

-As the former Senior Director of Global Communications for the Nielsen Company, he joined the firm after helping to resolve several major crises and served as an internal consultant to top-level executives in both its media and consumer divisions.
-There, he provided public relations and content strategy support for Nielsen’s television, Internet, mobile, and social media operations, launching the firm’s first executive blog and co-founding its corporate social network.
-He also advised senior management in promoting their digital and data services in Europe, Latin America, and Asia.
+As the former Senior Director of Global Communications for the Nielsen Company, I served as an internal consultant to top-level management in both its media and consumer divisions.
+There, I provided public relations and content strategy support for Nielsen’s television, Internet, mobile, and social media operations, initiating the company’s first executive blog and co-founding its corporate social network to promote its digital and data services in the U.S., Europe, Asia, and Latin America.

-Prior to that, Howard was a Senior Vice President at the strategic communication firm Robinson Lerer & Montgomery, managing content strategies for executive communication, crisis and issues management, thought leadership, public affairs, investor relations, and corporate social responsibility.
-In that role, he was one of the principal communication consultants for the AOL Time Warner merger.
+Prior to that, I was a Senior Vice President at the strategic communication firm Robinson Lerer & Montgomery, managing digital content strategies for executive communication and thought leadership, issues management, crisis communication, investor relations, B2B marketing, public affairs, and corporate social responsibility.

-Howard began his career as a broadcast journalist in New York, Chicago and California.
+I began my career as a journalist in New York, Chicago, and California.